mozilla/contribute/README.md

 ## Issues Template:
 Use this format when creating an issue to capture what you would like done.

-* Title: [Should state what you are looking for in concrete terms i.e. "Need Copy Review"]
+* Title: [Should state what you are looking for in terms of a call to action i.e. "Need Copy Review"]
-* Goal: [What do you want done]
+* Goal: [What do you want people to do/make/fix/sign-up for]
-* Info: [What it will be used for/where it will go]
+* Info: [Why should they do this?
+Where will it be used?
+How much time is required]
 * Additional Information: [Link to exmaples, references, similar things etc.]
 * Deadline: [When would you like this done by]
 * Tag: [Writer Needed, Developer Needed, Collaborator Needed, Tester Needed etc.]